image_pdfDownload PDFimage_printPrint

 Greg Parry

 We are motivated and committed.
-We frequently commit to courage and determination with a focus on work output but too often it is without balancing the complete plan.
+We frequently commit to courage and determination, with a focus on work output, but too often without balancing the complete plan.

 If you want to learn more about the steps required to set up an outstanding school check out some of our other articles: